albibenni/test-yourself/docs/INTEGRATIONS.md

 - The application listens for `get_initial_url` on startup, or the `deep-link-received` event if already running.
 - It will automatically navigate to the target quiz or worksheet.

+Desktop deep-link registration and single-instance handling are intentionally desktop-only.
+Mobile builds must use the platform's own universal-link/app-link configuration before equivalent flows can be supported.